Chair: Laurie Matkowski, Gannett Fleming, Philadelphia, PA, USA

 Vice Chair: Aaron Zimmerman, District Of Columbia Department Of Transportation, Washington, DC, USA

-The Transportation Planning Council (TPC) covers the planning of transportation facilities systems for people and goods, assessing land-use impacts, surveying travel and transportation systems, forecasting transportation needs and analyzing and evaluating transportation programs.
+The Planning Council covers the planning of transportation facilities systems for people and goods, assessing land-use impacts, surveying travel and transportation systems, forecasting transportation needs and analyzing and evaluating transportation programs.

-The TPC is one of the larger councils, with more than 1,800 members.
-Keeping up-to-date on transportation planning issues is one of the major benefits of TPC membership.
+It is one of the larger councils, with more than 1,800 members.
+Keeping up-to-date on transportation planning issues is one of the major benefits of membership.
 The council newsletter, conference briefing sessions and special mailings provide members with news, announcements, proposed legislation and regulations, opportunities to provide input, announcements of council projects and ways to become involved in those activities.

-Among its many activities, the TPC has maintained its active role in technical product development.
-The council sponsors sessions during ITE’s Technical Conference and Exhibit and Annual Meeting and Exhibit, focusing on a variety of issues, including transportation demand management in relation to operations and management, corridor planning methods and transportation planning models.
+Among its many activities, the council has maintained its active role in technical product development.
+The council sponsors sessions during ITE’s Annual Meeting and Exhibit, focusing on a variety of issues, including transportation demand management in relation to operations and management, corridor planning methods and transportation planning models.
 The council continues its work on products such as the update of the site impact analysis recommended practice and success stories on congestion management.

-The TPC actively seeks out the most effective means of communicating with its members.
-The TPC has a Discussion Group, where members can post technical questions and receive quick responses from their peers.
+The council actively seeks out the most effective means of communicating with its members.
+The council has a Discussion Group, where members can post technical questions and receive quick responses from their peers.
 Click here to join.

 A list of Council Executive Committee members can be found in the membership directory under ITE Council Executive Committee members.
 A list of Council members can be found under ITE Councils.
 Select the appropriate Council from the dropdown menu and click "Search".